suryanshbhadouria/textSearchEngine/README.md

       <artifactId>spring-boot-starter-web</artifactId>
   </dependency>
 3.If you want to use the version without mongo please checkout the branch dev-without-mongo-db and on the contrary checkout dev-with-mongo-db.
+4.Update the property files.dir in application.properties to point to the local location of log files.
 4.To start the project as a jar use-
          mvn spring-boot:run -Dlog.path="path/to/textSearchEngine"
 5.The app runs on port 8080